 I’ve started this round-up of things to do in Hokkaido with the island’s two largest cities, but the reality is that most things to do in Hokkaido—the best ones, certainly—are far outside its urban cores.
 Well, some (such as Otaru, famous for its icicle-lined canal and dramatic sea views) are not so far.
 However, you’ll definitely need some time to enjoy Asahikawa (Japan’s coldest city and the hub of central Hokkaido), especially if you come in winter to see the famous “Penguin Parade.”
 Likewise, while you can get a feel for the hot springs and hiking on offer at Lake Toya and in Noboribetsu on a day trip from Sapporo, it’s really best to spend the night if you can.

 Things to do in Hokkaido, Japan, as I’ve stated several times in this article, are all about its four seasons.
 In recent years, summer has taken center stage, particularly amid the rolling lavender fields of Furano in central Hokkaido.
-Particularly, but not exclusively: The nearby Biei Blue Pond is astonishing during the warm season, which is also the best time to visit waterfalls in the area, as well as to taste lush, orange melons and the Hokkaido milk soft cream often served inside of them.
+Particularly, but not exclusively: The nearby Shirogane Blue Pond is astonishing during the warm season, which is also the best time to visit waterfalls in the area, as well as to taste lush, orange melons and the Hokkaido milk soft cream often served inside of them.
+However, I find it to be the most visually stunning during Hokkaido’s underrated autumn season.

 Go off the beaten path in Hokkaido’s “Wild East”